The 13 major finals Raphael Varane has played in – and the 12 he has won

 Varane, who enjoyed an illustrious 10-year spell at Real Madrid, has now won 17 major trophies, not including his three Spanish Super Cups.

-Quite incredibly, over that period, he has featured in 10 one-off finals – including seven in the last two years – and won every single one of them.
+Quite incredibly, he has featured in 13 one-off finals during his career and won all but one of them.

 Even more interestingly, he sat out Real’s 2013 loss to Atletico in the Copa Del Rey showpiece, while a thigh injury saw him miss the 2016 Champions League final which ended in a draw – though Real defeated their rivals on penalties – as well as France’s Euro 2016 defeat to Portugal.

-We’ve taken a look at each of the 10 finals that Varane has played a part in, starting just four years ago.
+We’ve taken a look at each of the 13 finals that Varane has played a part in.

 Sergio Ramos headed a 93rd-minute equaliser before Real ran riot in the second period of extra time, Varane one of 12 players to see yellow in the match following a confrontation with Diego Simeone after Cristiano Ronaldo’s penalty sealed the 4-1 victory.

 Jose Mourinho had already been full of praise for the Frenchman earlier in the year, saying: “I think he is the best young central defender in the world.
 Already I think he’s the best.”

 READ: How Carlo Ancelotti ended Real Madrid’s 12-year wait for La Decima

 Another late substitute appearance as Varane was still finding it difficult to break the Ramos-Pepe partnership (and was only 21 years of age), coming on in the 89th minute of a comfortable 2-0 win over Argentine club San Lorenzo.